-Water pollution within the County is common in Magarini Sub-County where sand harvesting is prevalent.
+Water pollution within the County is common in Kinango Sub-County where sand harvesting is prevalent.
 These activities have increased water salinity and erosion.
-River Sabaki has also heavily polluted due to poor sanitation and human activities.

 4.13.3 Soil Erosion and Degradation.

 Sloping terrain and poor land use practices in parts of the County have increased vulnerability of these areas to soil erosion.
 The common practices include, slash and burn and shifting cultivation.